Kozhikode district: Sports

 Kozhikode is known as the second Mecca of football (after Kolkata).
 The other most popular games in Kozhikode are cricket, football, basketball, badminton and volleyball.
 The EMS Stadium hosted many international football matches of major football teams in the past.
 The city is home to many international footballers.
 One of the famous was Olympian Abdurahman who played for the nation in many international games including Melbourne Olympic games.
 K.P.
 Sethu Madhavan, Premnath Phillips, Muhamad Najeeb, M Prasannan, Sudheer etc. are some international footballers from Kozhikode.
 The seven-a-side form of football is also very famous in the city.

 P. T. Usha, is a famous athlete who is regarded as one of the greatest athletes India has ever produced and is often called the "queen of Indian track and field".
 She is nicknamed Payyoli Express.
 Currently she runs the Usha School of Athletics at Koyilandy in Kerala.

 T. Abdul Rahman, popularly known as Olympian Rahman, was an Indian Olympian footballer from Kozhikode.
 Rahman was a member of the Indian team that reached the semi-final in 1956 Melbourne Olympics.

 Other sports personalities include Jimmy George, Tom Joseph (Indian volleyball player and was captain of Indian volleyball team) and Premnath Phillips.

 Jaseel P. Ismail, V. Diju, Aparna Balan & Arun Vishnu are international badminton players from the city.

 The Sports & Education Promotion Trust (SEPT) was established to promote sports development in India with focus on football.
 Started in 2004 and based in Kozhikode, the trust has set up 52 centres called "football nurseries" spread across thirteen districts in Kerala.
 Since 2010, Calicut Mini Marathon runs have been organised by IIM Kozhikode and witness participation of around 7000 people every year.

-Print media

-The Malayalam newspaper Mathrubhumi was established at Kozhikode in 1923 as a part of the Indian independence movement.

-Kozhikode occupies a prominent position in the history of Malayalam journalism.
-The origin of journalism in the district can be traced back to 1880.
-The Kerala Pathrika is likely the earliest newspaper published from Kozhikode.
-Keralam, Kerala Sanchari and Bharath Vilasam are among the other newspapers that were published from Kozhikode in the nineteenth century.

-Kozhikode is the 'birthplace' of the widely circulated Malayalam dailies Mathrubhumi, Desabhimani and Madhyamam.
-Chandrika, Thejas, Siraj, Varthamanam and Calicut Times are the other dailies from Kozhikode.
-Along with those papers, noted dailies like Malayala Manorama, Kerala Kaumudi, Mangalam, Deepika, The Times of India, New Indian Express, The Hindu, Deccan chronicle, Janmabhumi, Veekshanam and evening dailies like Pradeepam, Rashtra deepika, News Kerala and Flash are published from Kozhikode.
-Nearly all news agencies, other major newspapers published from outside the state are represented in Kozhikode.
-The Times of India, the largest-circulating English broadsheet newspaper in the world, started circulation in Kozhikode on 1 February 2012.
-A large number of weeklies, fortnightlies and monthlies are also published there (such as Information Technology Lokam, a computer magazine in Malayalam).
-Newspapers in other regional languages like English, Hindi, Kannada, Tamil and Telugu are available.